 For read operations, the requested read data takes up a certain amount of space in the cache segment so the corresponding prefetch data can essentially occupy the rest of the space within the segment.
-The other factors determining prefetch size are the maximum and minimum prefetch.
 The drive's prefetch algorithm dynamically controls the actual prefetch value based on the current demand, with the consideration of overhead to subsequent commands.